A group of young people walking on the street and talking.

 If you stop smoking, the body’s mirtazapine level rises, and you might need to reduce your dose of mirtazapine slowly over one week.

-If you (re)start smoking, you will probably need to increase your dose of mirtazapine again.
+If you start or restart smoking, you will probably need to increase your dose of mirtazapine again.

 Do not take mirtazapine if you take monoamine oxidase inhibitor antidepressants (MAOIs) or have taken them in the last two weeks.
 MAOIs include isocarboxazid, moclobemide, phenelzine and tranylcypromine.

-Tell the pharmacist you are taking mirtazapine if you buy over-the-counter medicines (including things you put on your skin) for common illnesses.
+Always tell the pharmacist that you are taking mirtazapine if you buy any medicines from a pharmacy.

 The mirtazapine orodispersible (‘melt in your mouth’) tablets contain aspartame, which can be a problem for people who have a condition called phenylketonuria.

-The oral solution contains a small amount of alcohol.
-It also contains maltitol, which can be a problem for anyone who has an intolerance to a sugar called fructose.
+The oral solution contains maltitol, which can be a problem for anyone who has an intolerance to a sugar called fructose.

 Taking mirtazapine may make you feel tired, dizzy or less alert when you start taking it.